GlacioHack/geoutils/doc/source/scalability_usage.md

 sub_ds
 ```

-The output array is again lazy, and in this case we can use `compute()` to return the in-memory NumPy array:
+The output array is again lazy, and in this case we can use {meth}`~dask.array.Array.compute()` to return the in-memory NumPy array:
 ```{code-cell} python
 sub_ds.compute()
 ```